Do Dust Mites Live in Sofas and How to Clean Them

 What Are Alternatives to Fabric Sofas?

 If you are concerned about dust mites and other allergens, you may want to consider alternatives to fabric sofas.
 Leather sofas are a popular choice, as they are less likely to harbor dust mites and other allergens.
-However, leather sofas can be expensive, and some people may not like the feel of leather.
 Another alternative is microfiber sofas, which are designed to be easy to clean and less likely to attract dust and allergens.
 They are also affordable and come in a variety of colors and styles.
 Ultimately, the choice of sofa material will depend on your personal preferences and needs.